Skip to content

 Scene Change

-In your application, a user may move between different levels/ scenes within a single continuous session.
-The Cognitive3D SDK is designed to handle these transitions seamlessly, ensuring that analytics data is correctly associated with the specific scene in which it occurred.
+In your application, a participant may move between different levels or scenes within a single continuous session.
+The Cognitive3D SDK handles these transitions seamlessly, ensuring that analytics data is correctly associated with the specific scene in which it occurred.

-When a user transitions to a new scene, you must inform the SDK of this change by calling the c3d.setScene() method.
+When a participant transitions to a new scene, inform the SDK of this change by calling c3d.setScene().

 Scene Change: How It Works

-Refreshes Dynamic Objects: If you are tracking Dynamic Objects, the SDK refreshes the object manifest.
-This means it re-sends the registration information for all tracked objects to the backend, ensuring they are correctly visualized in the new scene context in SceneExplorer.
+2. Refreshes Dynamic Objects: If you are tracking Dynamic Objects, the SDK refreshes the object manifest.
+This means it re-sends the registration information for all tracked objects to the backend, ensuring they are correctly visualized in the new scene context in Session Replay.

 // settings.js